 • TotalEnergies UK.

 A growing number of energy firms focus on renewable technologies.
-If this is your area of interest, you can search the members of RenewableUK to find relevant organisations.
+If this is your area of interest, search the members of RenewableUK to find relevant organisations.

-There are a number of water companies in the UK, some of which are also responsible for sewage treatment.
-These include:
+There are also water companies in the UK, some of which are responsible for sewage treatment, including:

 • Anglian Water